liam-a-wms/MidgarCrusade/README.txt

-[ ] Skills Unlock After Specif Wepon Is Used To Cast Spell X Amount Of Times ("AP To Master") [ ] Add an accurary stat in that affects all spells and weapons or find code that allows to hit or miss by random % [ ] Add in elemental damage types and implement extra damage [ ]
+[ ] Skills Unlock After Specif Wepon Is Used To Cast Spell X Amount Of Times ("AP To Master") [ ] Add an accurary stat in that affects all spells and weapons or find code that allows to hit or miss by random % [ ] Add in elemental damage types and implement extra damage [ ] Add Increased elemental damage depending on envoroment like an ice spell does more damage in an ice biome [ ] Find a way to program a limitbreak/overdrive system [ ] Program support & reaction abilitys
+[ ] Add an accessories slot to GUI [baubles mod could be used for rings and accessories] [ ]
 ----------------------------------------------------------------
                           WIP Class Spell List